It has been estimated that the vast majority of human communication is not only non-verbal it is also non-conscious.

 Thus when we experience High-Bandwidth Creativity in the form of a great movie or a profoundly moving piece of music, it is largely the subliminal elements, the ones that speak to us ‘below the radar’ of consciousness that decide how we actually experience the work.

 In this way, ‘Big Ideas’ not only require a greater amount of unconscious processing power, they also communicate with the unconscious mind of the audience on a much broader bandwidth, and therefore have a greater cultural impact.

-At its best, ‘High Bandwidth Creativity’ communicates across the full spectrum of consciousness.
-It represents not just the tip of the iceberg that is the conscious mind, but also the vast submerged part that is the unconscious mind.
+At their best, ‘Big Ideas’ are those which communicate across the full spectrum of consciousness.
+Addressing not just the tip of the iceberg that is the conscious mind, but also the vast submerged part that is the unconscious mind.